-LAHSA Targeted Prevention: Homeless Prevention Case Management & Financial Assistance - supports families, individuals, and youth at risk of homelessness through individualized, client-driven assistance, including rental arrears, rental assistance, and case management to retain existing or secure other permanent housing. \$2,758,000 \$0 The Homeless Prevention Case Management & Financial Assistance was reduced in FY 2025-26 to 25% of estimated actual FY 2024-25 expenditures and will no longer receive County funding to operate as a standalone program in FY 2026-27.
-The remaining 75% of funding for FY 2025-26 was provided by LACAHSA using Measure A RPHP funding.
+PREVENT Lead Dept/ Agency Service Type FY 2025-26 Approved Allocation FY 2026-27 Proposed Allocation Supplemental Information LAHSA Targeted Prevention: Homeless Prevention Case Management & Financial Assistance - supports families, individuals, and youth at risk of homelessness through individualized, client-driven assistance, including rental arrears, rental assistance, and case management to retain existing or secure other permanent housing. \$2,758,000 \$0 The Homeless Prevention Case Management & Financial Assistance was reduced in FY 2025-26 to 25% of estimated actual FY 2024-25 expenditures and will no longer receive County funding to operate as a standalone program in FY 2026-27.
+The remaining 75% of funding for FY 2025-26 was provided by the Los Angeles County Homeless Solutions Agency (LACAHSA) using Measure A Renter Protection and Homelessness Prevention (RPHP) funding.
 This \$11.4M investment demonstrates LACAHSA's commitment to LA County's targeted homeless prevention and holistic legal services for people at risk of homelessness, and the County expects that partnership to evolve as the needs and gaps become clearer.
-Additional funding sources that could be leveraged to support these services include Measure A LSF contracts which in FY 2025-26 are funding nearly \$1M for Homeless Prevention Services.
+Additional funding sources that could be leveraged to support these services include Measure A Local Solutions Fund (LSF) contracts, which in FY 2025-26 are funding nearly \$1M for Homeless Prevention Services.
 LACAHSA also provides \$114.8M for RPHP for people who are at risk of but not actively experiencing homelessness.
-Of this allocation, \$5.3M goes to the County for the Unincorporated Areas, \$75M will go to other Eligible Jurisdictions for Cities and COGs, and \$34.4M will be administered directly by LACAHSA.
+Of this allocation, \$5.3M goes to the County for the unincorporated areas, \$75M will go to other eligible jurisdictions for Cities and Councils of Government (COGs), and \$34.4M will be administered directly by LACAHSA.

 LAHSA Targeted Prevention: Youth Family Reconnection - supports therapeutic interventions to assist youth with building and strengthening positive relationships with biological or non-biological family. \$1,654,000 \$0 Youth Family Reconnection was reduced in FY 2025-26 to estimated actual FY 2024-25 expenditures and will no longer receive HSH funding to operate as a standalone program in FY 2026-27.
 HSH will work to ensure providers are aware of pathways to mental health services that meet the needs of youth.
 In addition, most contracted service providers have been trained to conduct Problem Solving conversations that can help youth identify social supports and resources to prevent or quickly resolve their episode of homelessness without requiring further system assistance.
+DCFS Targeted Prevention: Emergency Basic Support Services - supports case management and financial assistance to families with closed Department of Children and Family Services (DCFS) cases/investigations and community families with no DCFS involvement experiencing housing insecurity. \$97,000 \$0 Emergency Basic Support Services was reduced in FY 2025-26 to 25% of estimated actual FY 2024-25 expenditures and will not receive HSH funding in FY 2026-27.
+DCFS Targeted Prevention: Housing Related Assistance - supports case management and housing navigation services for youth participating in the Supervised Independent Living Program. \$43,000 \$0 Housing Related Assistance was reduced in FY 2025-26 to 25% of estimated actual FY 2024-25 expenditures and will not receive HSH funding in FY 2026-27.
+PREVENT TOTAL \$4,552,000 \$0